kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 The `remainingItemCount` offers a simple and efficient way to estimate the size of the collection.
 For example, to estimate the count of all pods in the cluster, simply sends `GET /api/v1/pods?limit=1` to the apiserver.
 Similarly, one can get the count of pods in a namespace.
 Note that the `remainingItemCount` is set to 0 when the list request contains any label or field selector, so this feature cannot be used to count the number of objects matching specific label or field selectors.
 Without the `remainingItemCount` feature, one needs to list all pods to count.

+In v1.15, the `remainingItemCount` is an alpha feature controlled by the `RemainingItemCount` feature flag.
+It is disabled by default, meaning that v1.15 apiservers by default omit the `remainingItemCount` in list responses.

 ### Proposed Implementations

 etcd3 is the primary Kubernetes store and has been designed to support consistent range reads in chunks for this use case.
 The etcd3 store is an ordered map of keys to values, and Kubernetes places all keys within a resource type under a common prefix, with namespaces being a further prefix of those keys.
 A read of all keys within a resource type is an in-order scan of the etcd3 map, and therefore we can retrieve in chunks by defining a start key for the next chunk that skips the last key read.